Cultural history of the United States: Contemporary era

 In the aftermath of World War II, it became customary to look back to the failures of the interwar period and aim to prevent the "next war".
 During the Cold War, the federal government became more involved in maintaining civic memory, though local communities also celebrated events such as the American Civil War Centennial.
 The concept of being "cool" came into vogue during this time.

 Diversity, equity, and inclusion (DEI) programs were instituted by the early 21st century to increase minority group advancement.
 During the second presidency of Donald Trump, anti-DEI policies were instituted at the federal level, leading to fewer depictions of minority history and culture by some government agencies.

 Justice system

-Prior to the early 19th century, people were infrequently jailed.
-Jails were considered too expensive and could not competently secure a criminal for a lengthy period.
-Those convicted were either flogged, placed in stocks for a time, or hanged.
-In 1829, an attempt was made to reform (induce repentance in) convicts by incarcerating them in a penitentiary.
-Strict silence was enforced.
-This model was widely copied and persisted for nearly a century.
-Authorities conceded failure when those incarcerated often went insane through lack of social contact.
+The beginnings of the American justice system took place during Colonial America, before the American Revolution occurred.
+The criminal codes created by the American settlers were a combination of English laws, biblical laws, and local customs that developed in the colonies.
+At this time the United States did not have established police forces, public attorneys, or separate courts and jails.
+This lack of a formal system encourage an informal version to develop that left enforcement responsibilities in the hands of private citizens.
+Further differences seen during this era, compared to the modern justice system, was the different forms of punishment.
+Long term incarceration was not the norm during this time.
+Instead the colonists used scarlet letters, fines, stockades, whipping, indentured servitude, exile, and hangings to punish criminals.

+In 1838, the United States experienced a change from an informal and private police force to a public, government established police force.
+This occurred when the city of Boston developed a professional police department, with officers patrolling the city.
+New York followed Boston's lead and began the tradition of having officers "walk beats".
+The development of public prosecutors, public defense attorneys, plea bargains, and juvenile courts followed in the next 50 years, along with the practice of incarcerating people in prisons.

+The criminal justice system in the following decades experienced much reform that led to America's modern system, especially in the 1960s and 70s.
+More information on the modern reforms can be found on the Criminal justice reform in the United States page.